-- heavy paper or cardstock ~ I used Xerox 32 weight paper; it’s actually what I use for hand lettering; it’s very smooth, heavier than printer paper, but not as thick as cardstock.
+- heavy paper or cardstock ~ I used Xerox 32-weight paper; it’s actually what I use for hand lettering; it’s very smooth, and heavier than printer paper, but not as thick as cardstock.

 - pen or marker ~ I used a glitter pen

 This project took just a few minutes.
 First, I found a pennant shape I liked and cut it out using my Cricut.

 NOTE: if you don’t have a Cricut, cut out a 2 1/2 X 1 5/8 rectangle.
 On 1 end, cut a shallow “V” inward to make the pennant shape.

 Using gel pens, I wrote a cute saying on them.
 If you wanted to use these as place cards, just write your guests’ names on the pennants.

 Then I put a bead of clear Elmer’s glue on a pop stick to attach the pennant.

 And finally, I stuck them into the muffins.
 That’s about as easy a tablescape DIY project as you can get.

 Time on Project: about 10 minutes

 How to Make a Round Tablecloth